 Women whose incisions were under the breasts and whose implants are under the muscles are most likely to be able to successfully breastfeed.
 This is because incision and implant locations are away from milk ducts and nerves associated with milk production.

-Women have breast implants for many different reasons including a desire for larger or better-shaped breasts, to correct abnormalities, and to regain shape after a mastectomy.
+Women have breast augmentation in AZ for many different reasons including a desire for larger or better-shaped breasts, to correct abnormalities, and to regain shape after a mastectomy.
 These reasons influence where incisions can be made for implants and where they will rest.
 Incisions and implant placement can affect milk ducts and nerves functions associated with producing milk.

 Cosmetic surgeons prefer to make implant incisions under the breast to preserve nerve functions and milk ducts.
 Women whose surgeries were done this way can often produce milk and breastfeed, especially if they have regained nipple sensation, which stimulates milk production.
 But it can take a couple of years for nipple sensation to return after implant surgery.